 During the weeks of July 7 and 13, 2009, the Resolution Committee and its advisers, along with members of the ICC and its advisers, engaged in negotiations with the Ministry of Finance and Hawkpoint with respect to preliminary agreements related to the compensation instruments.
 At that time, the initial terms of the compensation arrangement, agreed to on July 18, 2009, would provide Glitnir the option of receiving up to 100% ownership of the share capital of Islandsbanki under the joint capitalization or a set of bonds and an equity option under the alternative capitalization.
 During these discussions, no agreement was reached on the principal balances of the bonds under the alternative capitalization.
 Furthermore, the parties agreed that a subsequent due diligence review to be completed by July 31, 2009 would take place with Islandsbanki senior management.
-A decision whether to receive compensation under either arrangement was agreed by the parties to be made no later than October 15, 2009, or a later date as agreed to by the parties to the definitive agreements.
+A decision whether to receive compensation under either arrangement was agreed by the parties to be made no later than September 30, 2009.